 The Migration Agency is responsible for examining all asylum claims at first instance but also for assessing subsequent applications and determining whether new circumstances can lead to a different outcome in cases that have already been fully processed and where there is a legally enforceable removal order.

 In Dublin procedures, the right to legal counsel is acknowledged at first instance for unaccompanied minors; other applicants have a right to legal assistance if exceptional grounds prevail.
 Such an exceptional situation could be established where the reception conditions in the receiving country are known to be poor and the principles in the European Court of Human Rights (ECtHR)’s rulings in M.S.S. v.
 Belgium and Greece and Tarakhel v.
 Switzerland apply.
-At the appeal stage, a request for legal assistance can be made but will not automatically be approved, especially if the court deems that an appeal is unlikely to be successful.
+At the appeal stage, a request for legal assistance can be made but will not automatically be approved, especially if the court deems that the appeal is unlikely to be successful.
 However, appeals against decisions in the Dublin procedure have suspensive effect.

 Some NGOs offer limited legal assistance in Dublin cases.
 Assistance can be provided in making appeals which are submitted in the name of the applicant.
 Asylum seekers are also informed by some NGOs on the right to lodge appeals themselves and make submissions in their own language.
-It is only since the implementation of the Dublin III Regulation that regular refugee and asylum lawyers have been appointed in Dublin cases.

 The appeal before the Migration Court has suspensive effect, except for appeals lodged against decisions rejecting a “manifestly unfounded” application in the accelerated procedure under “Track 4”.
 In such cases, suspensive effect must be requested by the appellant.
 The Migration Court sits with only one judge in simpler cases but for other cases the judge is joined by three lay judges selected from among their members by the parliamentary parties sitting in the county council of the region where the court is located.
 They have no special legal training and represent the general public.
 They have varying backgrounds from many different sectors.
 They sit for four years.
 If there is a tied vote it is the opinion of the judge that decides the outcome.